 Table 6.2.5 – Hot Work Fire Frequency.
+79

+Table 6.3.1 – TS Failure Time-Temperature Relationship (NUREG/CR-6850, Table H-5) 89

+Table 6.3.2 – TP Failure Time-Temperature Relationship (NUREG/CR-6850, Table H-6) 89

+Table 6.3.3 – TS Failure Time-Heat Flux Relationship (NUREG/CR-6850, Table H-7).
+91

+Table 6.3.4 – TP Failure Time-Heat Flux Relationship (NUREG/CR-6850, Table H-8).
+91

-Table– Fire Diameter as a Function of HRR for Selected Numbers.
+Table 6.3.5 – Fire Diameter as a Function of HRR for Selected Q* Numbers.
+96

+Table 6.3.6 – Q* Numbers for Motors and Dry Transformers.
+96

-Table – Input Parameters for the Cable Tray Fire Propagation Model.
+Table 6.3.7 – Input Parameters for the Cable Tray Fire Propagation Model.
+107

 0308.03F-01 ENTRY CONDITIONS AND APPLICABILITY

 SECY-99-007A (Reference 1) describes the need for a method of assigning a risk characterization to inspection findings.
 This risk characterization is necessary so that inspection findings can be aligned with risk-informed plant performance indicators during the plant performance assessment process.
-An attachment to the SECY describes in detail the staff’s efforts for the risk characterization of inspection findings, which have a potential impact on operations, affecting the initiating event, mitigating systems, or barrier cornerstones associated with the reactor safety strategic performance area.
+An attachment to the SECY describes in detail the staff’s efforts for the risk characterization of inspection findings, which have a potential impact on operations at power, affecting the initiating event, mitigating systems, or barrier cornerstones associated with the reactor safety strategic performance area.
 This significance determination process (SDP), discussed in the SECY, focuses on risk-significant issues that could influence the determination of the change in core damage frequency (ΔCDF) at a nuclear power plant (NPP).
 In this context, risk significance is based on the ΔCDF acceptance guidelines in NRC Regulatory Guide (RG) 1.174 (Reference 2).

 A performance issue that leads to an increase in CDF larger than 10-4/ry is risk significant and therefore the highest risk category (red) is given to this frequency range (as shown in Table 1.1).
 Lower frequency ranges are allocated different colors (and hence risk significance categories) in one order of magnitude decrements.
 The Fire Protection SDP (Inspection Manual Chapter (IMC) 0609, Appendix F (Reference 3); referred to hereafter as “Appendix F”) is based on changes in CDF, rather than changes in the large early release frequency (LERF).
 However, should an SDP performed for LERF indicate a more severe color than one for CDF, that color should take precedence.